KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 You can store information about a DID on the KILT chain, which is useful for different use cases.

 One use case is messaging.
-You could store a public encryption key and a service on-chain, and a user can query both using a DID.
+You could store a public encryption key and a service on chain, and a user can query both using a DID.
 Other users can now encrypt messages using your public encryption key and send a message to your service.

 ## Light and full DIDs